duncanbradley/axis-extension/draft.md

 In E2’s denominator-present conditions, as in E1, we observed a small number of high magnitude ratings for truncated charts only.
 Similarity between these responses and those observed in the truncated-absent condition suggests that they may be caused by a failure to account for the denominator, even when it is present.

 Additional ratings collected in E2 provide valuable information on self-reported confidence.
 Although we observed an interaction between denominator information and axis upper bound, its miniscule effect size casts doubt over its practical significance.
 Thus, we cannot say with any certainty that visual arrangement of a chart affected confidence when denominator was present.
 However, the presence of a denominator clearly boosted confidence.
 Overall, this suggests that participants were unwilling to trust the visual appearance alone and required a denominator for increased confidence in their judgements.
-Confidence is consistently affected by denominator presence, but not by axes.
+Confidence is consistently, but unsurprisingly, affected by denominator presence, but not by axes.

 Be clear about what is ambiguous: all, just truncated, just absent?
 A question - is showing a denominator in text equivalent to showing it in an axis only?
 Does showing it in an axis add anything extra?

+That magnitude ratings for extended charts were also different according to the presence of a denominator is also interesting.
+Magnitude ratings were lower when the denominator was provided in text.
+Is this a large enough z value to discuss?
+How can this be interpreted in relation to salience/proportional reasoning.

+Our manipulations are somewhat crude, but what they do is provide solid evidence on the effects of different designs, expose the mechanism behind magnitude judgements, explore an interesting inconsistency in participants’ responses, and produce recommendations.
+We didn’t want numerical only conditions, because wasn’t the purpose of the study, which was to explore cognitive processing of visual depicts, and the factors affecting this.

 ## Relationship to Prior Work

 How do we make sense of this in relation to prior axis manipulation research, which didn’t investigate the role of additional information.
 We extend this line of research to demonstrate that contextual information can limit an observed bias.
 We demonstrate that participants are not purely guided by visuals.
 The observed effects may be mitigated by additional information.

-Relationship to Stone et al.
+Relationship to Stone et al. - denominator salience isn’t the same as denominator presence.
+Does our work provide evidence for the foreground-background theory, or the proportional reasoning theory?

 Relationship to non-visual work - framing of numbers.
 Most of this is obvious but what we’re doing is applying it to visualisations, producing practical recommendations.